streetwriters/notesnook/docs/help/contents/importing-notes/import-notes-from-onenote.md

 The following steps will help you import your notes from OneNote easily.

-1. Go to [Notesnook Importer](https://importer.notesnook.com) and select `OneNote` from list of apps.
+1. Go to [https://importer.notesnook.com/](https://importer.notesnook.com/) and select `OneNote` from list of apps.
    ![](/static/onenote-importer/1.png)
 2. Click on `Start importing`
    ![](/static/onenote-importer/2.png)